viewdit/viewdit/README.md

 - All users can:
   - Browse posts on the homepage
-  - Go to a subview and browse it's posts
+  - Go to a subview and browse the posts scoped to that subview
   - Go to a user profile
   - Go to a post and browse comments
   - Search for posts starting with a phrase, on the home page and within a given subview (which is scoped to the subview posts)